cxy1100/F2SST/README.md

 │   └── FC100/         # Place FC100 here
 ├── ...
 ```

+## Backbone Pre-training
+We use a pre-trained ViT-small backbone.
+Please follow the instructions in FewTURE to obtain the model.

+Save the pre-trained weights to the directory of the specific dataset you are using:

+./initialization/{dataset}/

+Note: Please replace {dataset} with the actual dataset name (e.g., mini, tiered, cifarfs, or fc100).

 ## Acknowledgment
 We thank the following repos providing helpful components/functions in our work.